brejdol/networkundertaker/_posts/2023-04-12-Shortest-Path-Bridging-part-5.md

 ip interface vlan-1000 address 172.29.19.1/24 vlan 1000
 ```

-Yes, this weird AOS syntax.
+Yes, this weird AOS syntax again.
 It's not that hard to understand though.
 The name on an IP-interface can be anything, but a good practice is to name the VLAN/Service to something self-explanatory.
 Anyway, you can do inline routing in SPB in the same way you would do it in a legacy VLAN.
 The same goes for VRFs and all routing protocols and commands:

 ```
 vrf create usr